Karen-Najafzadeh/physlib-library-manager/README.md

 # physlib library management system 📝
 this project is a library management system written specifically for Kharazmi university faculty of physics library.
-It is a django API which can help the librarians to keep the track of borrowed books and lockers.It also comes with a tiny accountant manager.
+It is a django API which can help the librarians to keep the track of borrowed books and lockers.It also comes with a tiny Accounting system.

 ## technologies used 🦾🤖